erikw/cvcd-latex/README.md

 Example of how to continuously deploy a CV written in LaTeX to a personal website in a different git repo.

-* [erikw/cvcd-latex](https://github.com/erikw/cvcd-latex) - The CV LaTeX source project
+* [erikw/cvcd-latex](https://github.com/erikw/cvcd-latex) - The CV LaTeX source project.
 * [erikw/cvcd-website](https://github.com/erikw/cvcd-website) - Personal website (GitHub pages hosted Jekyll) to where the `cv.pdf` is deployed to.

 # The CV